SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

 A similar sentiment from
-[Tedros Adhanom Ghebreyesus ("Dr Tedros")](https://en.wikipedia.org/wiki/Tedros_Adhanom), Director-General of the WHO rather mildly expressed the truism that, in matters of public health, no one is safe until everyone is safe.
+[Tedros Adhanom Ghebreyesus ("Dr Tedros")](https://en.wikipedia.org/wiki/Tedros_Adhanom), Director-General of the [World Health Organization](https://www.who.int/) rather mildly expressed the truism that, in matters of publichealth, no one is safe until everyone is safe.
 As the price for this rather obvious observation, he was dragged over the coals by covidiots in the responses on Twitter (not reproduced here, because they're too infuriating).  _How can something this obvious be denied by people competent to operate a keyboard?!_ In matters of public health, especially infectious diseases, we _are_ in fact all in it together.
 Our death rates can only be controlled by collective action, not individual action.
 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">
 	No one is safe until everyone is safe.